Publication Ethics and Publication Malpractice Statement

 Manuscripts that are found potentially suitable for publication in NeuroPharmac Journal are sent to two or more expert reviewers.
 During submission, the contributor is requested to provide names of two or three qualified reviewers who have had experience in the subject of the submitted manuscript, but this is not mandatory.
 The reviewers should not be affiliated with the same institutes as the contributor/s.
 As a matter of policy, we generally do not send the same article to the suggested reviewer.
 The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
 Every manuscript is also assigned to a member of the editorial team, who based on the comments from the reviewers takes a final decision on the manuscript.
 The comments and suggestions (acceptance/ rejection/ amendments in manuscript) received from reviewers are conveyed to the corresponding author.
 If required, the author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
 This process is repeated till reviewers and editors are satisfied with the manuscript.

 Manuscripts accepted for publication are copy edited for grammar, punctuation, print style, and format.
 Page proofs are sent to the corresponding author.
 The corresponding author is expected to return the corrected proofs within three days.
 It may not be possible to incorporate corrections received after that period.
 The whole process of submission of the manuscript to a final decision and sending and receiving proofs is completed online.
-To achieve faster and greater dissemination of knowledge and information, the journal publishes articles online as ‘Ahead of Print’ immediately on acceptance.

 All manuscripts are submitted with the understanding that they have not been published elsewhere (except in the form of an abstract or as part of a published lecture or thesis) and are not currently under consideration for publication by another journal.
 It is the responsibility of the corresponding author to ensure that all authors have contributed to, read and approved the final manuscript for submission.
 The authors should keep a copy of manuscript submitted in case of revision, rejection, loss or damage.
 Receipt of manuscript will be acknowledged and a decision regarding acceptance made as soon as possible.
 Accepted manuscripts may be subject to editorial revision without notice.